-- 11. Remove the vaginal pack, if used, and account for all swabs and needles.
-All counts of instruments, swabs and needles must be performed by two people and each person must sign as complete in the relevant documentation on badger. - 12.
+- 10. Check haemostasis has been achieved.
+NB an excessive amount of sutures may well cause severe discomfort in the peurperium and beyond.
+Only carry out the required amount of suturing to achieve haemostasis. - 11.
+Remove the tampon or swab, if used, and account for all swabs and needles. - 12.
 Perform a vaginal examination and a rectal examination to confirm that no stitch has penetrated the rectal mucosa. - 13.
 Remove woman's legs from lithotomy position. - 14.
 Explain the extent of trauma and advise woman re hygiene and pain relief associated with perineal trauma. - 15.
 Two health care professionals must check swabs, instruments and needles.
-Swabs, tampon and red tag must be placed into a clear bag which is then placed into an orange clinical waste bag for disposal. - 16.
-Document full perineal procedure and swab, instrument, sharp count within electronic notes.
+All counts of instruments, swabs and needles must be performed and each person must sign as complete in the relevant documentation on badger.
+The Swabs, tampon and red tag must be placed into a clear bag which is then placed into an orange clinical waste bag for disposal. - 16.
+Document full perineal procedure within Badger.